Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 Distributed Computing:
 A ton of computers do 1 task
 Examples:
-Spotify with collab playlists
+Spotify with artists's playlists
-Crowdfunding like kickstarter and GoFundMe
+Crowdfunding platforms like kickstarter and GoFundMe Coinbase that allows you to buy crypto
-Blockchain like crypto and other tokens